lindemann-co/lindemann-co.github.io/content/quotes/home.fr.md

 > A bird sitting on a tree is never afraid of the branch breaking, because its trust is not in the branch, but in its own wings.
 >
 > Charlie Wardle, [Understanding & Building Confidence](https://www.goodreads.com/work/quotes/42860141-understanding-building-confidence-climb-your-mountain)

+> Take the first step in faith.
+You don't have to see the whole staircase, just take the first step.
+>
+> Martin Luther King Jr.

+> Good things happen when you throw pucks at the net.
+>
+> Jussi Jokinen (joueur de NHL)

 ## Créativité